 While online advertising was effectively driving leads from one key segment, business owners, it wasn’t an effective strategy for reaching attorneys, bankers, financial advisors and accountants – the Centers of Influence (COIs) that drive recurring leads for valuation services.
 While Quantive had already established a local referral network, they lacked the bandwidth to fully nurture those relationships and needed help growing the network, while they continued developing the network via face-to-face meetings.
 They asked Fluent IMC to develop a plan for enhancing their credibility in front of these important COIs.

 When we launched our PR effort, Quantive had no editorial relationships.
-In the first phase of our engagement, we successfully pitched feature articles in several national trade magazines, numerous authored pieces in leading statewide business publications in the client’s core markets (like this, and this) and a feature interview with the founder in a leading online news publication.
-Not only are we gaining exposure across all of those third party influencers’ social channels, we’re fully integrating the PR wins with Quantive’s already active blog.
+In the first phase of our engagement, we successfully pitched feature articles in several national trade magazines (Financial Advisor Magazine, Banker and Tradesman, Banking New York and Construction Business Owner Magazine), numerous authored pieces in leading statewide business publications in the client’s core markets (like this, and this) and interviews with the founder in leading online publications including Washington Business Journal, US News & World Report, Investopedia, Fortune Magazine and Entrepreneur.
+Not only are we gaining exposure across all of those third-party influencers’ social channels, but we’re also fully integrating the PR wins with Quantive’s already active blog.
 Along with gaining traction online, the client is also receiving direct contact from business owners and COIs, proving that the exposure is expanding their name recognition.
 Finally, in addition to these earned impressions, we’ve developed new relationships with journalists and are setting the stage for even more activity as the PR program continues to grow.